 APHA recently released five case studies that provide valuable insight into opportunities to advance health on both state and regional levels.
 The case studies feature organizations using the Transportation and Health Tool indicators to:

 Want to learn more about the Transportation and Health Tool?
-Read an article in the November/December 2016 Public Roads magazine about the Transportation and Health Tool.
-You can also listen to the Transportation and Health Tool: Demonstrating health impacts of transportation decisions webinar (hosted by APHA with support from CDC).
+Read an article in the Journal of Transport & Health about the Transportation and Health Tool.
+You can also listen to the Incorporating Health in Transportation Decisions webinar to learn more about how practitioners are using the Transportation and Health Tool (hosted by APHA with support from CDC).

 Safety Study: National Transportation Safety Board: Reducing Speeding-Related Crashes Involving Passenger Vehicles